pravallika-kambhampati/playing_w_opencv/README.md

 # Playing w Opencv
-Getting my hands dirty with opencv, a library of for real-time computer vision
+Getting my hands dirty with opencv, a library for real-time computer vision